DFE-Digital/npq-registration/docs/data_model.md

 3. **LeadProvider** - Provides a source for educational leads or courses.
 LeadProviders are linked to multiple entities:
    - `Application` to associate a lead provider with specific applications.
+   - `Declaration` to associate a lead provider with specific declarations.
    - `Statement` to track declarations and cohorts per provider.
    - `ApiToken` to allow access via API, with security tracking through hashed tokens and last used timestamps.